-Laboratory program
+Laboratory / tutorial program

 The laboratory schedule is deliberately designed to provide practical, simulation-based exposure to the concepts conveyed in lectures soon after they are covered in class.
-You are required to attend laboratory from Week 1 to Week 10.
-Laboratory attendance WILL be kept, and you MUST attend at least 80% of labs.
-Due to the 10-week term, the laboratory exercises do not follow the theory.
-This means you need to go through the theory before attempting the laboratory sessions ahead of the lecture.
-The online modules greatly assist you with these.
-Additionally, video instructions for each laboratory exercise is available in the course website.
+You are required to attend laboratory in Weeks 4, 6, 8, 9 and 10.
+Laboratory attendance WILL be kept, and you MUST attend all the labs.
+The tutorials are combined with the lab sessions.